Mark Sanford, Donald Trump Republican Challenger, Pledges To Build The Border Wall If Elected

 “I say to my Republican friends, look, you realize this is not about closing the entire border, this is about another 70 miles.
 And I say to my Democratic friends, this is, again, overblown.
 This is not about closing the entire border, this is about another 70 miles.
 I think there’s a lot of hyperbole on both sides of the debate – it’s been sensationalized.
 I do think we need a secure border, though.”

-As The Inquisitr has previously reported, the Trump administration earlier this week claimed that it’s proposed border wall would be beneficial to the environment, claiming that immigrants start fires along the border and a wall would stop what they deemed an “environmental crisis.”
-Opponents of the president’s proposed wall have argued the opposite, that adding more wall along the southern border will disrupt ecosystems and bring harm to the environment.
+As The Inquisitr has previously reported, the Trump administration earlier this week claimed that its proposed border wall would be beneficial to the environment, alleging that immigrants start fires along the border, and a wall would stop what they deemed an “environmental crisis.”
+Opponents of the president’s proposed wall have argued the opposite, saying that adding more wall along the southern border will disrupt ecosystems and bring harm to the environment.

 Still, Sanford spent most of the Wednesday interview explaining what he believed to be the most important issue facing Americans and the driving factor of his campaign – the economy.